microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-get-shared-events-calendars.md

 # Get Outlook events in a shared or delegated calendar

-In Outlook, a calendar owner can share a calendar with other users and let them view or modify events in that calendar; the calendar can be a custom calendar or the primary calendar.
-The owner can also grant a delegate to act on their behalf, to receive or respond to meeting requests, or create or change items in the primary calendar of the email account.
+In Outlook, a calendar owner can share a calendar with other users and let them view or modify events in that calendar; the shared calendar can be a custom calendar or the primary calendar.
+The owner can also grant a delegate to their primary calendar and act on their behalf, to receive or respond to meeting requests, or create or change items in the primary calendar.

 Programmatically, Microsoft Graph supports reading and writing events in calendars that have been shared by other users, as well as reading the shared calendars.
 The support also applies to calendars that have been delegated.
 The rest of this article describes reading events in a shared or delegated calendar.
 For creating events, refer to [Create Outlook events in a shared or delegated calendar](outlook-create-event-in-shared-delegated-calendar.md).

-The examples below use this scenario: in Outlook, Alex has shared his primary calendar with Megan and given Megan read permission.
-If Megan signs into your app and provides _delegated permissions_ (Calendars.Read.Shared or Calendars.ReadWrite.Shared), on behalf of Megan, your app can specify Alex' ID and the `calendar` shortcut to access Alex' primary calendar and its events.
+The examples below use this scenario: in Outlook, Alex has shared his primary calendar with Megan and given Megan read permissions.
+If Megan signs into your app and provides _delegated permissions_ (Calendars.Read.Shared or Calendars.ReadWrite.Shared), on behalf of Megan, your app can specify Alex' identity and the `calendar` shortcut to access Alex' primary calendar and its events.

+> **Note**:

+> - The approach shown in the three examples below - specifying the owner's identity (Alex) and the `calendar` shortcut - use calendar and event IDs that correspond to only Alex' mailbox.
+Specifying such IDs with Megan's identity in subsequent requests returns an error.
+Instead, first use Megan's identity to get all the calendars that Megan has access to, to identify the IDs of any shared or delegated calendars.
+You can then use Megan's identity with these calendar IDs in subsequent requests.

-> **Note** The sharing permissions (Calendars.Read.Shared or Calendars.ReadWrite.Shared) allow you to read or write events in a shared or delegated calendar.
+> - The sharing permissions (Calendars.Read.Shared or Calendars.ReadWrite.Shared) allow you to read or write events in a shared or delegated calendar.
 They do not support [subscribing to change notifications](webhooks.md) on items in such folders.
 To set up change notification subscriptions on events in a shared, delegated, or any other user or resource calendar in the tenant, use the application permission, Calendars.Read.

 ## Get an event in the shared, primary calendar